nskinkel/oppy/README.md

 To learn more about what Onion Proxies do, please see `tor-spec.txt`, the Tor protocol specification.

-For full documentation, see: XXX
+For full documentation, see: [oppy-docs](https://nskinkel.github.com/oppy)

 ###Warning
-`oppy` is provided in the hope it will be useful, however **oppy will NOT provide strong anonymity**. `oppy` is just a prototype: it's not very well tested yet, and it makes a number of simplifications (see: XXX).
+`oppy` is provided in the hope it will be useful, however **oppy will NOT provide strong anonymity**. `oppy` is just a prototype: it's not very well tested yet, and it makes a number of simplifications (see: simplifications.md).

 If you need strong anonymity, please use the
 [official Tor software](https://www.torproject.org/download/download-easy.html)